Master WiFi Channel Planning: Best Practices for Seamless Connectivity

 2.4 GHz Channel Planning

-The 802.11b, 802.11g, and 802.11n specifications utilize the 2.4 GHz frequency band, which is divided into 14 channels (only 11 of these channels are commonly utilized in North America), with each channel occupying at least 20 MHz.
+The legacy 802.11b, 802.11g, and 802.11n specifications utilize the 2.4 GHz frequency band, which is divided into 14 channels (only 11 of these channels are commonly utilized in North America)., Each channel occupies at least 20 MHz, but channels are spaced only 5 MHz apart, causing significant overlap.
+This results in co-channel and adjacent channel interference that degrades performance in crowded environments

 1 2412 Yes Yes Yes